Revenue

 Sacra estimates that Discord hit $725M in annual recurring revenue (ARR) at the end of 2024, up ~21% year-over-year from $600M in 2023.

-Discord monetizes primarily through three channels: Nitro, its premium subscription that offers enhanced features like higher-quality streaming and larger upload limits; server boosting, where users pay to unlock perks for their favorite communities; and most recently, advertising, including Sponsored Quests and Video Quests that launched in April and October 2024 respectively.
+Discord monetizes primarily through three channels: Nitro, its premium subscription that offers enhanced features like higher-quality streaming and larger upload limits; server boosting, where users pay to unlock perks for their favorite communities; and advertising, including Sponsored Quests, Video Quests, and Arena Quests spanning PC, console, and mobile.

-While subscriptions drove the bulk of Discord’s early growth—scaling from $45M ARRR in 2019 to $600M by 2023—ads are now emerging as a major second engine.
-The expansion of ads has helped lift Discord from an estimated $660M ARR in August 2024 to $725M by year’s end, maintaining steady growth even as overall momentum slowed from the COVID-era peak.
+While subscriptions drove the bulk of Discord's early growth—scaling from $45M ARR in 2019 to $600M by 2023—ads are now emerging as a major second engine.
+The expansion of ads has helped lift Discord from an estimated $660M ARR in August 2024 to $725M by year's end.
+Discord reported positive adjusted EBITDA for five consecutive quarters as of April 2025, signaling that the business has reached profitability at the operating level even as it continues investing in platform expansion.

 The company has raised approximately $1B in total funding across multiple rounds.
 Key investors include Tencent Holdings, Sony, and major venture capital firms like Greylock Partners and Accel.